aashna306/ZindagiGo/README.md

 lib/home_page.dart

-change the line at 39 and at 160  with your emergency number, you can also change country code....
-=> String emergencyNumber = "+91";
+change the line at 39 and at 160  with your emergency number, you can also change country code => String emergencyNumber = "+91";